brookeswanson/bankKata/README.md

 Creating a print out of the converted account numbers including either ERR or ILL if the account number was invalid or one or more character was illegible.

+#### User Story Four:

+Checking to see if the machine missed or added an extra " ", _, or |.
+Returning the new valid account string if only one is found otherwise returning a list of potentially valid account numbers.
+If no options or found default to user story 3 rules.

 # System Requirements
 To build this project you need Java 8.0 (Java SDK 1.8) or better and [Maven 3.0](https://maven.apache.org/install.html)or better.